Osgood Johnson: Early life and family

-After Johnson died in 1837, Lucretia Bly continued to live in Samaritan House (see image), taking care of students as well as allowing some to board there.
+After Johnson died in 1837, Lucretia Bly continued to live in Samaritan House (see image), taking care of students as well as allowing many to board there.

 Career

 After graduating from Dartmouth College in 1828, he remained in Hanover as a tutor at Moor's Charity School, a part of Dartmouth.
 A year later in 1829 he took on an assistant teaching role under then Principal John Adams at Phillips Academy.
 Over the next couple of years Adams would come to depend on Johnson for his "extraordinary gifts as a teacher".
 In 1831 Johnson and his family moved into Samaritan House, then on Chapel Avenue on campus.

 Upon Adams' resignation on November 22, 1832, he requested Johnson take his place.
 Johnson became acting Principal until January 1, 1833, when he was given a permanent position.
 He officially took office when he accepted in a letter to the Trustees dated March 20, 1833.
 The Trustees were looking for someone young and progressive, and the thirty year old Johnson was the person they were looking for.
 Thus from this point he would begin his brief term, entrusted in modernizing and reforming the school.

 Despite the wishes of the Trustees, very little changed under Johnson.
 He was satisfied with the current academic curriculum and administrative procedures and was by no means an innovator.
 In the first year of his administration the school dealt with financial issues and debated whether the cost for teachers and assistants should be paid separately by the school or taken out of Johnson's salary.
 Samuel Farrar Esq., Treasurer of the Board of Trustees, proposed the latter as well as a plan to encourage more paying students and increase the size of the student body.
 Johnson fought Squire Farrar's plans, deeming them unjust and dangerous.
 In addition, he was according to others "too honest to resort to unscrupulous methods in enlarging the school."
 On April 28, 1834, the Trustees resolved that Johnson would simply earn $1000 each year, essentially abandoning Farrar's plan.
 Since then Principals have not held the responsibility to deal with financial matters.

 As a teacher Johnson varied greatly from his predecessors.
 He was kind, gentle, and rarely resorted to harshness or corporal punishment.
 He was an efficient teacher, rarely bringing books to class as he had already memorized them beforehand.
 There are a number of accounts of his classes and teaching style from his former students and colleagues.
 Chiefly is the account by Oliver Wendell Holmes Sr. in his poem, The School-boy: